oliverlalan/Doto/README.md

 ## About

-The Pixel Panel font is a 6x10 bitmap-inspired font featuring two variable axes: One that controls the pixel size, and another one that controls the pixel roundness.
+Doto is a bit-map inspired, open-source, variable, monospace and geometric typeface family, designed for display purposes.

-Born from the struggle of finding the perfect font during the modeling of real-world items, the Pixel Panel font emerged as a solution that marries classic appeal with adaptability, making it the go-to choice for a variety of applications.
+Each glyph is built using a 6x10 reference matrix, and the typeface supports two variable axes: one controlling the size of the dots and another controlling the roundness of the dots.

 ## Samples